ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

-# Tutorial: Add plugin to the KV scheduler
+# Tutorial: Using the KV Scheduler in your plugin

 This tutorial shows how to use the ['KV Scheduler'][5] in our hello world plugin that was created in previous tutorials.
 You will learn how to prepare a descriptor, generate the adapter and wire the plugin with the KV